520luigi/PHP_Piscine/README.md

 ### Day 06 (Object Oriented PHP)
 Did 4/6 Exercises.
 These exercises are really long.
 Each of them takes hours to do.
 They are not hard, but mostly use mathematical equations to solve like vertexes, vectors, matrices which is purely math related questions.
-Just have to convert math to code mostly despite how long it takes...
+Just have to convert math to code mostly despite how long it takes...Doing up to 4 problems only gets you 40% which is not a passing grade :(

 To test the exercises: Use the given main_ex##.out to check the output if I compile main_##.php with my file.
 This ensures that the opp code that I made has the same output.
 Once the output is the same, I can say that the exercise I did is correct.
 I included header of files, so